willharris/plexlib/README.md

 6. Create an nginx virtual host and point it at your Flask socket file.
 A sample configuration can be found at `server/nginx/plexlib`.

+#### Running as a service on macOS

+You can find a macOS plist file at `server/macos/ch.harris.plexlib.plist`.
+Copy this file to `~/Library/LaunchAgents` (if you will be running without a logged-in user, you may want to put it instead in `/Library/LaunchDaemons`, but you may want to make additional changes to run the services as a different user).
+Edit the file and replace all the strings starting with "path to" with the appropriate path on your system.

+Once the paths are correctly configured, you can start the service with the following command:

+`launchctl load ~/Library/LaunchAgents/ch.harris.plexlib.plist`

+The service will also start automatically whenever your user logs in.

 ### Docker

 A Dockerfile to build the main Flask application is provided at `servers/docker/plexlib/flask/Dockerfile`.
 The image can be built with the following command: